 \section{Abstract}

 There is a known tension between the need to analyze personal data to drive business and privacy concerns.
-Many data protection regulations, including the EU General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA), set out strict restrictions and obligations on companies that collect or process personal data.
+Many data protection regulations, including the EU General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA), set out strict restrictions and obligations on the collection and processing of personal data.
 Moreover, machine learning models themselves can be used to derive personal information, as demonstrated by recent membership and attribute inference attacks.
-Anonymized data, however, is exempt from data protection principles and obligations.
-Thus, models built on anonymized data are also exempt from any privacy obligations, in addition to providing better protection against such attacks on the training data.
+Anonymized data, however, is exempt from the obligations set out in these regulations.
+It is therefore desirable to be able to create models that are anonymized, thus also exempting them from those obligations, in addition to providing better protection against attacks.

-Learning on anonymized data typically results in a significant degradation in accuracy.
-Our goal in this work is to anonymize the data in a way that minimizes the impact on the model accuracy.
-We address this challenge by guiding our anonymization using the knowledge encoded within the model, and targeting it to minimize the impact on the model’s accuracy, a process we call \emph{accuracy-guided anonymization}.
-We demonstrate that by focusing on the model’s accuracy rather than information loss, our method outperforms state of the art k-anonymity methods in terms of the achieved utility, in particular with high values of k and large numbers of quasi-identifiers.
+Learning on anonymized data typically results in significant degradation in accuracy.
+In this work, we propose a method that is able to achieve better model accuracy by using the knowledge encoded within the trained model, and guiding our anonymization process to minimize the impact on the model’s accuracy, a process we call \emph{accuracy-guided anonymization}.
+We demonstrate that by focusing on the model’s accuracy rather than generic information loss measures, our method outperforms state of the art k-anonymity methods in terms of the achieved utility, in particular with high values of k and large numbers of quasi-identifiers.